 If you would like a clergy member from your church or synagogue to visit you in the hospital and you are not able to arrange that on your own, please talk

-Jewish Amenities In honor of our Jewish founding, we have several Judaic ritual objects and books for our patients.
-If you would like electric Shabbat candlesticks, a prayer book or a copy of the Bible, please ask your nurse or call the volunteer department at 401-793-2510 (internally dial ext.
-3-2510).
+If you would like electric Shabbat candlesticks, a prayer book or a Bible, please ask your nurse or call the spiritual care department at 793-5654.

 Out of respect for our Jewish patients and visitors, a Shabbat entrance located at the side of the main lobby that can be accessed by a walkway from the